nushell/nushell.github.io/book/3rdpartyprompts.md

-# How to configure 3rd party prompts
+# How to Configure 3rd Party Prompts

 ## nerdfonts